-Swimming pool spillovers are a wonderful water feature that connect a small spa or hot tub to the larger pool.
-With a lot of homeowners and pool builders getting creative with their spa designs these days, a spillover can take on a number of different designs, which you’ll see more of below.
-In this guide, I’ll walk through the main benefits of spillovers, some potential concerns to look out for, design inspiration, and how to get one in your own pool.
+Swimming pool spillovers are a wonderful water feature that connects a small spa or hot tub to the larger pool.
+With many homeowners and pool builders getting creative with their spa designs these days, a spillover can take on several different designs, which you’ll see more of below.
+In this guide, I’ll walk through the main benefits of spillovers, potential concerns to look out for, design inspiration, and how to get one in your pool.
 Ready?
 Let’s go!

 Why would you want to include a spillover in your pool design?
 Let’s go through some of the main advantages.

 As I mentioned, a spillover connects your spa area to the main pool.
 The result is a U-shaped spa that creates a super open feel to your entire pool environment.
 Without the spillover, there would be a 4th wall closing the spa off, which could feel isolating and separating.
 For some, that may be a good thing.
 But, a spillover is a good idea if you want a more open feel.

 The rush of the water spilling from the hot tub to the main pool helps drown out the other noises and distractions of life, making you feel like you’re in a hotel spa or resort.